BJTU-MIMO/CF_Multi_Antenna_UE_Rician/README.md

 This is a code package related to the following scientific article:

 X. Li, J. Zhang, Z. Wang, B. Ai and D. W. K. Ng, "[Cell-Free Massive MIMO with Multi-Antenna Users over Weichselberger Rician Channels](https://ieeexplore.ieee.org/document/9837438)," in *IEEE Trans.
 Veh.
-Technol.*, 2022, pp.1-6.
+Technol.*, 2022, to appear.

 The package contains a simulation environment, based on Matlab, that reproduces some of the numerical results and figures in the article. *We encourage you to also perform reproducible research!*